 Kathy Keneally, former Assistant Attorney General of the U.S. Department of Justice (DOJ) Tax Division, focuses her practice on tax litigation and government investigations.
 She has more than 30 years of experience representing large corporations, financial institutions, closely held businesses, and high net worth individuals in civil and criminal tax controversy matters and in non-tax criminal defense.
 She is an accomplished trial lawyer and has resolved matters with the IRS and other federal agencies without proceeding to litigation.

 Kathy has given keynote and panel presentations before government agencies, professional organizations, bar associations, and law schools and has testified before Congressional committees.
 She served as a vice chair of the American Bar Association Section of Taxation and chaired the Committees on the Standards of Tax Practice and Civil and Criminal Tax Penalties.
 She served on the Practitioners' Advisory Committee to the U.S. Sentencing Commission and as a Regent of the American College of Tax Counsel.
-She is co-chair of the National Institutes on Tax Controversy and Criminal Tax Fraud and a life member of the National Association of Criminal Defense Lawyers, and an advisory board member of the Journal of Tax Practice & Procedure.
+She is co-chair of the National Institutes on Tax Controversy and Criminal Tax Fraud, a life member of the National Association of Criminal Defense Lawyers, and an advisory board member of the Journal of Tax Practice & Procedure.

 The following represents experience acquired prior to joining Jones Day.